quadrama/quadrama.github.io/_posts/2018-12-07-detect-protagonists.en.md

 the same steps.
 We further proceed with using annotations that name figures which are title figures, but you could as well replace it with an annotation of protagonists or any other class of figures that might be classified by the used features.
-We read in the annotations from a file called `titlefigures.csv`.
+We read in the annotations from the file called `titlefigures.csv`, which you already downloaded.
 The format of that file follows the structure

 ```csv
 Drama1,Titlefigure1,